 - (a) For distribution years 2015 through 2023 it will receive 10 cents per taxable ton.
-Beginning with distribution year 2024, it will be reduced to 5 cents per ton. - (b) For distribution years 2015, 2016 and 2017, the fund received two-thirds of the amount generated by any increase of the tax rate due to change in the implicit price deflator.
-For distribution year 2015, the calculated amount was the two-thirds of the dollar amount generated due to the tax rate change.
-For 2016, it was the calculated amount for 2015, plus the amount calculated for 2016.
-For 2017, it was the amounts calculated for 2015 and 2016, plus the amount calculated for 2017. - (c) Also, beginning the distribution year after a taconite school bond receives its last taconite payment, an amount equal to what the bond received from the 2012 pay 2013 production year distributions will be added to the fund with the money being deducted from the same sources as the original bond.
+Beginning with distribution year 2024, it will be reduced to 5 cents per ton. - (b) For distribution years 2015, 2016, and 2017, the fund received two-thirds of the cumulative amount generated by any increase of the tax rate due to change in the implicit price deflator.
+The cumulative amount distributed in 2017 will also be distributed in 2018 and 2019. - (c) Also, beginning the distribution year after a taconite school bond receives its last taconite payment, an amount equal to what the bond received from the 2012 pay 2013 production year distributions will be added to the fund with the money being deducted from the same sources as the original bond.
 The first bond eligible was Ely with distributions beginning in 2017.